-The planning process begins with an initial meeting that we call the Peace of Mind Planning Session.
-This is a two-hour educational meeting to discuss your goals and planning options available.
+The planning process begins with an initial meeting that we call the Vision Meeting.
+This is a one-hour educational meeting to discuss your goals and planning options available.
 It’s also an opportunity for us to meet, just your family and our firm, so we both can determine whether there is a good fit between us.

 During the meeting, we’ll walk you through exactly what your loved ones would need to do, and what would happen to your assets, if something happened to you.
 If you don’t like the outcome of the status quo, then we will discuss planning options and alternative solutions until we find a plan that fits your needs.

-There are two goals of the Counseling & Design Meeting:
+There are two goals of the Design Meeting: